What is Project Finance?

 What documents do we need to submit with our application?

 Please download our Intake Form from the Submit Project zone which enables you to check that you have all the documentation required by investors.

 Is a feasibility study mandatory as part of the documentation?

-How long will it take for the financier to fund the project?
+How long will it take for the investor to fund the project?

 Can the financing be done in the currency of the country of project?

 No. The hedging cost would increase underwriting and other costs on the loan terms.
-PFX financiers fund in EUR, GBP and USD.
+PFX Investors fund in EUR, GBP and USD.